duxsco/gpg-web-of-trust/README.md

 ## Introduction

+> ⚠️ There is some work on [attested certifications](https://gitlab.com/openpgp-wg/rfc4880bis/-/merge_requests/20/diffs) which might lead to a revival of GnuPG Web of Trust. ⚠️

 The following outlines a "new" way to realise Web of Trust for GnuPG.
 The limitations of traditional Web of Trust is described under ["Background information"](#background-information).
 This new approach consist of:

 1. Making sure that public keys are published without later modifications for signature verification to succeed